 Financial Assessment Information

-Beginning in November, 2011, lenders may use financial and credit information to qualify borrowers.
+As of April 27, 2015 lenders must use financial and credit information to qualify borrowers.

 The goal is to make sure new borrowers have the ability and inclination to keep current with their home owners insurance and property taxes.
 Currently an estimated 8% of all reverse mortgage borrowers have been in technical default of their home owners insurance (sometimes called fire insurance) and/or their property taxes.